M1xysan/M1xysan/README.md

 hello!! ^^ ı'm ***Dunes Mixy/Zerune Korvine (zee)***

-ı'm mostly curious about learning new thing!
+ı'm mostly curious about learning new things!

 ı'm 18 years old (going to be 19 in december!)